Five Ways to Know You’re Ready for an Employee Engagement Program

 1. You recognize engagement as a business-level issue.

 Engagement isn’t just an HR issue; it’s a business issue, too.
 Engagement is an enormous factor in the trajectory of an organization.
-Gallup research tells us that highly engaged organizations are rewarded with 21 percent higher productivity.
+Gallup research tells us that highly engaged organizations are rewarded with 18% higher productivity and 23% higher profitability.
 In organizations where engagement is already a top priority, CEOs are supporting more strategic engagement initiatives.
 Others may need to create buy-in from top leaders before they advance toward an engagement platform.
 Regardless, this vital first step is just the beginning.

 2. Your company’s leadership understands its ability to improve engagement.

 Let’s say your leaders understand the business value of a highly engaged workforce.
 But they also must acknowledge their responsibility to encourage engagement.
-Aon Hewitt research shows that leadership can improve engagement by 70 percent.
+Aon Hewitt's research shows that leadership can improve engagement by 70%.
 Companies ready to take that first step can start by looking at ways to promote engagement across their entire organization.
 Positive shifts in the workforce start at the top with new processes and practices that require ongoing evaluation as they take hold throughout all levels of the organization.

 3. Your organization has (or plans to acquire) technology and solutions that provide positive employee experiences and have a favorable impact on engagement.